ubccr/ccrdocs/pages/howto/empireai.md

 ## GUI Applications and IDE Tools

-The Empire AI Alpha cluster does not provide an interface for GUI-based applications or IDE tools such as VSCode, RStudio, or Jupyter Lab.
+The Empire AI alpha cluster does not provide an interface for GUI-based applications or IDE tools such as VSCode, RStudio, or Jupyter Lab.
 At the present time, you may use VSCode to connect to the Alpha login node; however, this may change in the future.
 From the login node, you may use the VSCode terminal and SSH to login to the head node of your job.
 This method is not recommended and CCR staff are unable to support this.
 Some tasks can be automated within R or Jupyter using scripts that can be submitted as batch jobs.
 Though we don't provide specific documentation for this, we can offer assistance with finding potential solutions for your workflow.
 For visualization, you can transfer your data to CCR and utilize our [Open OnDemand portal](../portals/ood.md).

 ## Containers